krishauser/GEMstack/GEMstack/offboard/calibration/README.md

 ### Obtaining the intrinsic parameters of the ZED2 camera

 We used the `wait_for_message` function to create a new subscription to the `/zed2/zed_node/rgb/camera_info` topic, receive one message and then unsubscribe.
-The intrinsic matrix $K$ can be obtainined by reading the contents of the obtained message.
+The intrinsic matrix $K$ and the image dimensions can be obtained by reading the contents of the obtained message.

 ### Computing the lidar to ZED2 transform